ECTO-1A/AIBlog/_posts/2024-01-20-AppleJuice_CVE.md

 #### Real-World Impact

 The impact of this exploit wasn't limited to technical demonstrations.
 There were numerous reports of disruptions in schools and public places.
-Students were suspended for using the Flipper Zero to crash iPhones, causing significant chaos and drawing attention from major tech sites【15†source】【16†source】【23†source】【25†source】.
+Students were suspended for using the Flipper Zero to crash iPhones, causing significant chaos and drawing attention from major tech sites ([9to5Mac](https://9to5mac.com/2023/12/15/the-jig-is-up-flipper-zero-devices-can-no-longer-crash-iphones-running-ios-17-2/), [Malwarebytes](https://www.malwarebytes.com/lock-and-code-podcast/flipper-zero-iphone-crash), [MacRumors](https://www.macrumors.com/2023/12/02/apple-fixes-flipper-zero-iphone-crash/), [Gizmodo](https://www.gizmodo.com.au/2023/12/apple-shuts-down-flipper-zeros-ability-to-shut-down-iphones/)).

 One notable incident involved Jeroen van der Ham, who experienced the exploit firsthand on a train in the Netherlands.
 His iPhone, along with those of other passengers, was bombarded with pairing requests, rendering the devices unusable until they were rebooted.
-This highlighted the severity and potential misuse of the vulnerability【16†source】.
+This highlighted the severity and potential misuse of the vulnerability.

 #### Setting the Record Straight